Budapest: Education

 Budapest is home to over 35 higher education institutions, many of which are universities.
 Under the Bologna Process, many offered qualifications are recognised in countries across Europe.
 Medicine, dentistry, pharmaceuticals, veterinary programs, and engineering are among the most popular fields for foreigners to undertake in Budapest.
 Most universities in Budapest offer courses in English, as well as in other languages like German, French, and Dutch, aimed specifically at foreigners.
 Many students from other European countries spend one or two semesters in Budapest through the Erasmus Programme.

 Notable people

 International relations

 Budapest has quite a few sister cities and many partner cities around the world.

 Like Budapest, many of them are the most influential and largest cities of their country and region, most of them are the primate city and political, economical, cultural capital of their country.
 The Mayor of Budapest says the aim of improving sister city relationships is to allow and encourage a mutual exchange of information and experiences, as well as co-operation, in the areas of city management, education, culture, tourism, media and communication, trade and business development.

 Historic sister cities

 Partnerships around the world

-Some of the city's districts are also twinned to small cities or districts of other big cities; for details see the article List of districts and towns in Budapest.
+Some of the city's districts are also twinned to small cities or districts of other big cities; for details see the article List of districts in Budapest.